-WordPress have an old article (The $64,000 Question: WordPress.com or WordPress.org?) with an analogy that I’m going to borrow.
+There’s another popular analogy that I will borrow from an old article by WordPress: The $64,000 Question: WordPress.com or WordPress.org?
 The original article was written in 2013, although I see that it has been updated to mention the WordPress.com Business Plan (more on that below).
-I’ll extend the analogy a bit and throw in some things that weren’t mentioned.

 The idea is that self-hosted WordPress versus WordPress.com is a bit like buying a house versus renting one.
-I like this comparision and would extend it to include other platforms such as Squarespace, Weebly and Wix.
+I like this comparision and feel it might also be applicable to other platforms such as Squarespace, Weebly and Wix.

-Your WordPress.com / Squarespace / Weebly “rented house” is decorated nicely and ready to move in.
+Your WordPress.com “rented house” is decorated nicely and ready to move in.
 You just have to move in your furniture, unpack your belongings and you can start living there.

 The kitchen is ready fitted out with a cooker, fridge and washing machine.
 If you are happy with the appliances it comes with, that’s great.
 But if you prefer a gas hob and the built in one is electric then you’ll just have to live with it because you can’t swap it.

 If you want to, you can redecorate but you can’t build an extension or knock down walls.